ximenanavarro06/ximenanavarro06/README.md

 👩🏼‍💻 I am currently learning Python3 and Flask. 👩🏼‍💻

+📒 Undergraduate pursuing a BS in Cybersecurity and Information Assurance 📒

 🙌🏻 I will learn Java, Full-stack Ruby on Rails, and Full-stack Python. 🙌🏻

 🧠 I am interested in programming Artificial Intelligence and understanding